-The 20th of August is a very special celebration in Hungary.
+20th of August is always a very special celebration in Hungary – especially when it falls onto a long weekend.
+2019 therefore will be extra fun when everyone visiting the city can have lots of fun for 4 full days.
+Think of it as huge summer closing party which has been extremely precious for the locals for thousands of years.
 It’s one of our oldest national holidays, when we celebrate the foundation of our state, the state’s founder Saint Stephen, and the “festival of new bread”.
 It’s not only a national holiday, but also a state occasion, so numerous official events also take place on this day.
 The swearing-in of new military officers, water and air shows, ceremonial speeches and the spectacular firework show are all among the traditional programmes; but more recently, a number of other festivals have come to be associated with this red-letter day.
-What’s more, this year 20th August falls on a 3-day weekend, marking the end of summer.

 What do we celebrate on 20th August?

 The 20th of August: Saint Stephen’s day, when we commemorate the foundation of the Christian Hungarian state more than a thousand years ago.
 During his reign, Stephen I declared 15th August the Day of Our Lady.
 It was on this day that he offered up the country to the Virgin Mary, and it was also on this day in 1038 that the king himself died.
 The date of the celebration was moved to August 20th by the king Saint Ladislaus, because on this day in 1083, with the blessing of Pope Gregory VII, the relics of Stephen I – the Holy Crown and the Holy Right Hand – were raised to the altar in the Basilica at Székesfehérvár, an act that was equivalent to canonisation.